 The Kingslayer vs. the Mad Queen

-When Cersei was a child, Maggy the Frog told her that she would be killed at the hand of the “valonqar” or “little brother.”While many have speculated that the prophecy referred to Tyrion, Jamie now looks like the most viable suspect.
+When Cersei was a child, Maggy the Frog told her that she would be killed at the hand of the “valonqar” or “little brother.”While many have speculated that the prophecy referred to Tyrion, Jaime now looks like the most viable suspect.

-Nikolaj Coster-Waldau, who plays Jamie on GoT, told InStyle, “It makes sense.
+Nikolaj Coster-Waldau, who plays Jaime on GoT, told InStyle, “It makes sense.
 He killed the Mad King, and now he’s killing the Mad Queen.
 It’d be like the Red Wedding two.
 That would be really horrible.
 I hope he wouldn’t.”

-We already have to wait a thousand years for Game of Thrones to return to our TV screens, but some recent news from Kit Harrington (who plays Jon Snow) might delay the show at least one more day.
-Harington recently proposed to his longtime girlfriend, Rose Leslie, who costars on GoT as Wildling Ygrette.
+We already have to wait a thousand years for Game of Thrones to return to our TV screens, but some news from Kit Harrington (who plays Jon Snow) might delay the show at least one more day.
+Harington proposed to his longtime girlfriend, Rose Leslie, who costars on GoT as Wildling Ygrette.

 Since GoT Season 8 is expected to film well into summer 2018, Harington told the producers, “You need to factor in a Game of Thrones wedding by the way.
 They [the cast] have all got to be there, so the whole thing has got to shut down.”